 - Engaged by the Florida Board of Governors to lead an independent investigation into the University of Central Florida’s improper use of restricted state funds for capital projects.
 The investigation uncovered UCF’s misuse of nearly $100 million in state funds on over a dozen capital projects during a 10-year period.

 - Represented a leading health care IT company in a landmark False Claims Act case involving the federal government’s “Meaningful Use” electronic health record (EHR) incentive program.
-The case marked the first time the DOJ had brought FCA claims against an EHR vendor for payments made to physicians pursuant to the program.
+The case marked the first time the DOJ had brought FCA claims against an EHR vendor under the program.
 Resulted in a favorable nonadmission civil settlement and first-of-its-kind corporate integrity agreement involving a software quality-assurance monitor.

 - Represented an executive and board member of a billion-dollar poultry producer in a DOJ Antitrust Division criminal investigation of alleged price fixing and parallel private antitrust class actions.